modern commerce resources

 The perfect choice of a platform will depend on the needs of a business and the path of evolution it chooses.
 However, the B2B eCommerce solution platform must make it possible to customize even the most basic features, such as customer account management, product catalogs, shopping cart, pricing, quote management and order replenishment (for B2B), offers to specific customer groups, check out, payments and returns/ logistics and inventory management.
 These systems should be integrated with suppliers and partners, procurement and inventory management, approval workflows, social media and CRM, etc.

-Our experience as a maker of modern commerce for retailers shows that today’s solutions must go beyond the basic platform features.
+Our experience with retailers shows that today’s omnichannel retail solutions must go beyond the basic platform features.
 To have truly powerful eCommerce capabilities it is necessary to remember the key features that go into a flexible and extensible B2B and B2C solution.
 Your long-term strategy must address:

 - Support for an omnichannel strategy and